nplrkn/alsoran/documentation/backlog.md

 # NEXT UP
-- Rerun demo
-- Add readmes + review as they appear on Github
-- Go public
 ----SCALE OUT / MULTIPLE TNLA----
 - Use revision number to ignore out of date refreshes
 - Failure and retry to set up / join NG / F1 / E1